Get Approved for up to $35,000 in 3 minutes

 RRSPs, also known as Registered Retirement Savings Plans, are tax-deferred registered accounts that allow you to save money for retirement.
 Any funds you contribute to your RRSP are tax-free until you start withdrawing.
 Since your annual income will likely be lower when you retire than when you’re working, the tax you pay on your RRSP income will also likely be lower.

-When it comes to RRSPs, though, there are contribution limits.
+However, there are contribution limits to RRSPs.
 These limits are based on your annual income.
 You can put up to 18 percent of your annual income in RRSPs.
-That said, though, for 2024, that amount can’t exceed $32,490.
+That said, though, for 2025, that amount can’t exceed $33,810.
 Any contributions above that will be subject to a penalty of 1% per month on contributions that exceed your limit by more than $2,000.

 TFSAs